Product has been added to the cart.

 The Best Cell Phone for Stroke Victims in 2024

 The RAZ Memory Cell Phone was specifically designed for seniors with cognitive decline.
-As such, it is frequently a very good choice for people who have experienced a stroke.
+As such, it is an excellent choice for people who have experienced a stroke.
 In a recent customer survey, it was reported that close to 10% of seniors using the RAZ Memory Cell Phone, were doing so because they had experienced a stroke.

 Depending on the area of the brain impacted by the stroke, cognitive functions, such as thinking, reasoning, and judgment, can be impacted.
 If this occurs, the complexity of using a standard cell phone, or even a landline, may be too much for the stroke victim.